fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 ```fsharp
 MapUsing : 'T * ('T -> 'U) -> 'U when 'U :> IDisposable
 ```

+Just as with the existing monadic `use!` syntax, the left-hand side of an applicative binding

 ## Ambiguities surrounding a `let! .. return ...`